paulomendestec/report-simplifier/README.md

 }
 ```

-After this you can instantiate a new GenericReportService, the get the report File with the getReport method:
+After this you can instantiate a new GenericReportService, to get the report File with the getReport method:

 ```java